Skip to content

 In C#, the string keyword is an alias for String; therefore, String and string are equivalent.

-String objects are immutable: they can't be changed after they've been created.
-All of the String methods and C# operators that appear to modify a string actually return the results in a new string object.
-Hence, for better performance use StringBuilder if you need to concatenate many strings.
+String objects in C# are immutable, meaning they cannot be changed once they have been created.
+All methods and operators that appear to modify a string actually return the results in a new string object.
+Therefore, for better performance, it is advisable to use StringBuilder when you need to concatenate multiple strings.

 Below you will find some examples addressing strings, see also